iCliniq Logo

 Welcome to icliniq.com.

-Cavities or tooth decay is chronic infections that spread further at a slow rate in most cases.
-The other thing to consider is any pain or associated symptoms with the cavities, which are indicative of active acute infection that has already spread deeper.
+Cavities or tooth decay are chronic infections that spread further at a slow rate in most cases.
+The other thing to consider is any pain or associated symptoms with the cavities, which are indicative of an active acute infection that has already spread deeper.
 So, if the cavities are without symptoms, then it would be fine to wait for a few months as well.
-However, depending on the current state of infection, which can be evident from x-ray, I could give a more conclusive answer.
+However, depending on the current state of infection, which can be evident from an X-ray, I could give a more conclusive answer.
 About the wisdom teeth, if these are unerupted at your age, then it is recommended that you get them removed as they present a chance for cyst formation, etc. It is not urgent though.
 This is more prophylactic than definitive.
 Complications of removing wisdom teeth depend upon the location and position of the wisdom teeth.
 Yes, a very small chance for more complications at a later age.
 But, the overall complexity would have been informed by the dentist or oral surgeon already.

 Patient's Query

 Thank you for the response.
-The left side is the one with remaining cavities.
-I do not have pain, but I definitely have discomfort especially while eating.
+The left side is the one with the remaining cavities.
+I do not have pain, but I have discomfort especially while eating.
 Also, I have a bit of numbness or tingling on that side.
 Could this possibly be due to the cavities or the wisdom tooth?
 If it is related to the cavities, then I will take care of it as soon as possible.

 Answered by Dr. Prerna Jain